Democratising Pathology Co-Pilots: An Open Pipeline and Dataset for Whole-Slide Vision-Language Modelling: Discussion and Conclusion

 Furthermore, the current paradigm operates in a ``blinded'' setting, lacking the clinical context (e.g., patient age, gross description, prior history) that pathologists rely on for accurate diagnosis.
 This information gap helps explain the lower performance in complex differential diagnoses, where morphology alone is often insufficient.
 Additionally, while our use of pre-extracted PRISM embeddings provides a computationally efficient foundation by condensing high-level slide information, this static representation creates an inherent bottleneck for interactive analysis.
 Because the visual features are fixed prior to the conversation, the model cannot dynamically query fine-grained morphological details that may only become relevant during a specific line of questioning.
-To address this, future work should explore integrating the slide encoder directly into the model’s projection layer—for instance, by ingesting raw tile embeddings rather than aggregated slide vectors.
+Future work could explore integrating a slide encoding component directly into the model’s projection layer—for instance, by ingesting raw tile embeddings rather than aggregated slide vectors.